Quick answer

 Safety tips

-- ✓Always ensure pumpkin is cooked until very soft to reduce choking risk.
+- ✓Always cook pumpkin until very soft to reduce choking risk.

-- ✓Cut pumpkin into manageable sizes that your baby can grasp easily.
+- ✓Cut into sizes your baby can grasp and gum easily.

-- ✓Introduce pumpkin alongside other foods to monitor for any reactions, though it’s not a common allergen.
+- ✓Introduce alongside other foods to monitor for any reaction, though pumpkin is not a common allergen.

-- ✓Supervise your baby closely during feeding to support safe self-feeding practices.
+- ✓Supervise your baby closely during feeding to support safe self-feeding.

 Try Nibli today to start planning your baby's meals.